25 September 2020

-The UAE National Federation has been notified of the suspension by the FEI Secretary General today, 12 March 2015.
-The UAE Federation has 30 days to appeal the suspension to the FEI Tribunal.
+The UAE National Federation was notified of the decision by the FEI on 24 September 2020 and has 21 days to appeal the decision to the FEI Tribunal.